useflyyer/flyyer-wp/readme.txt

 == Installation ==

-Installing "FLAYYER Previews" can be done either by searching for "FLAYYER Previews" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "FLYYER Previews" can be done either by searching for "FLYYER Previews" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard